weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 ### `class`

-This is the name of the collection.
+The `class` is the name of the collection.

 The collection name starts with a **capital letter**.
 The capital letter distinguishes collections from primitive data types when the name is used as a property value.

-Consider these examples using the `dataType` property:
+Consider these examples that use the `dataType` property:

 - `dataType: ["text"]` is a `text` data type.
 - `dataType: ["Text"]` is a cross-reference type to a collection named `Text`.